Memory Tagging: A Memory Efficient Design: Additional related work

 \subsubsection{Memory Usage Results}

 We also measure the total space usage of our design for all pages, by adding the size of all pages' BTrees (or tag arrays) at the end of the workload simulation.
 Figure \ref{fig:workloads-btree-space-relative} plots the total space usage for all pages, relative to a 4-bit tag array.
 Our design uses $0.1\times$ to $0.61\times$ lesser space as compared to the 4-bit tag array, across all workloads as well as tag sizes.
 Hence, an alternate implementation of the BTree design wherein we do not reserve 128 bytes beforehand for each BTree, can save memory overhead by upto $10\times$ while supporting 4-16 bit tags for atleast 60\% pages.
-We leave this to future work.
+This might involve non-trivial memory management for the B-Trees as the number of runs per page varies, hence we leave further analysis to future work.